-The UCL Centre for Cosmology, Particle Physics and Phenomenology (CP3) hosts research on high energy particle physics, cosmology, phenomenology and theory of the fundamental interactions.
+The UCLouvain Centre for Cosmology, Particle Physics and Phenomenology (CP3) hosts research on high energy particle physics, cosmology, phenomenology and theory of the fundamental interactions.
 It is strong on both the experimental and theoretical fronts.
 The aim of the Centre is to bring together researchers in these scientific fields and to encourage collaboration.

 Involved in CERN experiments since the 60's, the CP3 experimental group holds a strong expertise in instrumentation, software and data analysis techniques.
 Presently the efforts of the group focus on three major activities: the operation and exploitation of the CMS detector at the LHC, the design and prototyping of future detectors, and the commissioning and exploitation of the NA62 experiment at CERN.